Wyndham Worldwide Beats Analyst Estimates on EPS

 Wyndham Worldwide (NYS: WYN) reported earnings on Oct.
 24. Here are the numbers you need to know.

 The 10-second takeaway

-For the quarter ended Dec.
-31 (Q4), Wyndham Worldwide met expectations on revenues and beat expectations on earnings per share.
+For the quarter ended Sep.
+30 (Q3), Wyndham Worldwide met expectations on revenues and beat expectations on earnings per share.

-Gross margins grew, operating margins shrank, and net margins dropped.
+Gross margins expanded, operating margins dropped, net margins contracted.

-Wyndham Worldwide reported revenue of $1.00 billion.
-The eight analysts polled by S&P Capital IQ expected a top line of $1.01 billion.
-GAAP sales were 6.7% higher than the prior-year quarter's $937.0 million.
+Wyndham Worldwide reported revenue of $1.27 billion.
+The 10 analysts polled by S&P Capital IQ expected a top line of $1.27 billion on the same basis.
+GAAP reported sales were 4.4% higher than the prior-year quarter's $1.21 billion.